vjmurphy/examples/README.md

 * https://www.interactions.com/

 There are still things we are implementing to help with SEO and performance.
 We used LESS on the older site, and switched over to SCSS on the newer one.
 I set up and managed the Bitbucket repository for the site and documented the "rules of engagement" for other developers to give them an idea how the site worked.
+We set up a decent flow for requests, as well.

 The site is built using WordPress, with a custom theme and a few custom plugins (and a mess of other plugins).

 ## Contant Contact

 Much of the work I did on Constant Contact is still there: we used a Bootstrap-influenced system, but, over time, it because more customized.
 These pages use a page-building system created in Angular to enable people to rapidly create new pages.
 It would pull from templates created by the front-end team to assemble the pages.

+We used Jira to manage tickets, and used Kanban as our agile methodology (which worked extremely well with the web work we did).

 ### Constant Contact About Site
 * https://about.constantcontact.com/company